intabulas/reactjs-baseline/README.md

 How to Use
 ----------

-Given the tool chain I haev outlined above, you need the following things installed.
+Given the tool chain I have outlined above, you need the following things installed.
 I wont bother instructing you how, I am sure you know or already have what is needed

 1. [NodeJS](http://nodejs.org/)
 2. [NPM](http://npmjs.org)  (*some node distro's include this*)